isqua/table-of-content/README.md

 1. [hooks/](./src/hooks) contains any general logic shared between components, like:
     - [useRequestWithPlaceholder](./src/hooks/useRequestWithPlaceholder.ts) to fetch data.
 It works like an extremely simplified idea of react-query, that hook returns state of a query with some placeholders and flags
     - [useFilter](./src/hooks/useFilter.ts) holds shared logic for filter inputs
+1. [toc.json](./public/toc.json) is a data structure that API sends to the client.
+The structure was defined by the task requirements

 ## Deep Dive into TOC Builder

+Components composition:

 1. So, the [Root](./src/app/Root/Root.tsx) component fetches the data from “API” (a static JSON file, actually), detects current url and renders the `Menu` by passing props to it.
 1. The [Menu](./src/features/toc/ui/Menu/Menu.tsx) component wraps all its content to the [MenuProvider](./src/features/toc/ui/Menu/Context/MenuProvider.tsx) that holds menu data, filtering state and methods.